 2. Portable Fans

 This is an affordable solution that will cool down your space when your spending time in the garage.
-Weather you are working out, playing with your kids, or organizing your holiday décor, a portable fan will get the air in the garage moving.
+Whether you are working out, playing with your kids, or organizing your holiday décor, a portable fan will get the air in the garage moving.
 This type of cooling system will not drop the temperature in the garage, but it will generate airflow and relief from the heat.

 4. Adding Insulation

-Adding insulation to your entire garage is ideal when trying to cool down your space, however it is ok to only focus on one area.
-For example, adding insulation to the garage door is not only the cheapest area, but also the easiest.
+Adding insulation to your entire garage is ideal when trying to cool down your space, however, it is ok to only focus on one area.
+For example, adding insulation to the garage door is not only the cheapest area but also the easiest.
 There are garage door insulation kits online that will only take a few hours to install.

 5. Consider the colors

 The darker garage colors can add those extra, unwanted degrees to your space.
 Darker garage doors and garage exteriors will conduct heat.
-Consider painting the garage door a light color to cool down the space.
+Consider painting the garage door a light color to cool down space.

 6. Parking Car outside

-If you’re planning on using your garage after a long drive around the town, consider parking the car in the driveway until vehicle has cooled down.
+If you’re planning on using your garage after a long drive around the town, consider parking the car in the driveway until the vehicle has cooled down.
 Heat can radiate from the vehicle creating more heat in the garage.
 After the car has cooled down, feel free to move it back inside.

 7. Open the Garage Door

-This one might sound a little obvious, but opening the garage door and any doors in the garage will create cross ventilation and cool down the space your in.
+This one might sound a little obvious, but opening the garage door and any doors in the garage will create cross ventilation and cool down space your in.